 No doubt that a good-quality treadmill and shoes can contribute to a better cardio experience but preventing back pain mainly lies in how you run and on your posture.
-For example, bad posture leads to back pain, and a bad running technique and posture is a direct route to body pains.
+For example, bad posture leads to cause back pain, and a bad running technique and posture is a direct route to body pains.

 As mentioned earlier, some people hold the sidebars of a treadmill while running or walking, causing pressure on their upper back muscles.
 Some people lean backward while walking, putting a strain on their lower back muscles.
 Therefore, good walking or running posture is extremely necessary, especially while using a treadmill.

 Recovery from an Earlier Injury

 Those who have suffered from an injury earlier should deeply focus on this point.
 If you went through an accident or an unfortunate event that caused you any sort of physical harm, you should consult a doctor before hopping on a treadmill, lifting weights, or any other form of physical exertion.

 This is because if your body has still not recovered from previous trauma, then exercising those muscles will only worsen the pain and injury.
 It may lead to more damage and long-term injury.
 Some people might not be aware of their internal injuries or tissue damage.
 Taking up heavy forms of exercise or running a mile on a treadmill will worsen that internal injury.